Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

+(A story about sync daemons and emotional latency.)

+# Latency Issues

 “Can you at least close the laptop while we eat?”

 “I missed three attestations this afternoon.
 I think the sync daemon failed.“